zhenglaizhang/CppSnippets/README.md

 Cpp snippets

-This repo. is to store my private learning snippets of c/c++
+This repo. is to store my private learning snippets of c/c++.

+Snippets may not compile.
+Snippets may not obey best practices.
+Snippets may have errors & bugs.